abuiles/ember-101/hands-on.md

 Once we have the computed property, we can rewrite **link-to** as follows:

+{title="Using friend.fullName in app/templates/friends/index.hbs", lang="handlebars"}
 ~~~~~~~~
-{{link-to fullName 'friends.show' this}}
+{{link-to friend.fullName 'friends.show' friend}}
 ~~~~~~~~

-Now we'll me able to visit any of our friends!
+Now we'll be able to visit any of our friends!
 Next, let's add support to edit a friend.

 ### Quick Task

-1. Add a link so we can move back and forth between a friend's profile and that friend's index.
+1. Add a link so we can move back and forth between a friend's profile and the friends index.
-2. Add a link so we can move from **app/index.hbs** to the index.
+2. Add a link so we can move from **app/templates/index.hbs** to the list of friends (might need to generate the missing template).

 ## Updating a friend profile